Setting up Azure Blob Storage

 - When the storage account has been created, navigate to it.
 On the Overview page, select Containers.

-- In the action bar, select + Container.
+- On the action bar, select + Container.
 Enter a name for your container, select an access level, and then select Create to create a new container.
 You'll need the name of the new container later in order to set up Expense Management.

 - Back on your storage account, under Settings, select Access keys.
 You'll need either of the two keys that are displayed under key1 and key2 (storage account keys) when you set up Expense Management.

-To set up Expense Management for Azure Blob Storage, follow these steps:
+To set up Expense Management for Azure Blob Storage:

-- Choose the icon, enter Expense Management Setup, and then choose the related link.
+- Select the icon, enter Expense Management Setup, and then select the related link.

 - On the General FastTab, under Document Storage Type, select Azure Blob Storage to open the Azure Blob Storage settings group.